Lea County adds two new COVID-19 cases - Hobbs News Sun

 - 1 new case in Taos County

-- 21 new cases among individuals held by the New Mexico Corrections Department at the Otero County Prison Facility
+- 26 new cases new cases among federal detainees at the ICE Otero County Processing Center

-The Department of Health on Monday also reported five additional deaths in New Mexico related to COVID-19.
+The Department of Health on Saturday also reported six additional deaths in New Mexico related to COVID-19.
 Those cases are:

-- A male in his 70s from Bernalillo County.
-The individual was hospitalized and had underlying conditions.
-The individual was a resident of the La Vida Llena facility in Albuquerque.
+- A female in her 50s from Bernalillo County.
+The individual had underlying conditions and was hospitalized.
+The individual was a resident of the Uptown Genesis facility in Albuquerque.

-- A male in his 80s from Bernalillo County.
-The individual had underlying conditions.
+- A male in his 90s from Bernalillo County.
+The individual had underlying conditions and was a resident of Robin House Assisted Living Center in Albuquerque.

+- A female in her 80s from Sandoval County.
+The individual had underlying conditions and was hospitalized.

-- A male in his 60s from McKinley County.
-The individual was hospitalized and had underlying conditions.
+- A female in her 60s from San Juan County.
+The individual had underlying conditions and was hospitalized.

-- A female in her 30s from San Juan County.
-The individual was hospitalized and had underlying conditions.
+- A female in her 70s from San Juan County.
+The individual had underlying conditions and was hospitalized.

-Previously reported numbers included four cases that were determined to be out-of-state residents (1 in Bernalillo County, 1 in McKinley County, and 2 in San Juan County); two cases that were identified as duplicates (1 in Bernalillo County and 1 in McKinley County); and one case in Santa Fe County that was determined to be a false positive – these have now been corrected.
-Including the above newly reported cases, New Mexico has now had a total of 6,096 positive tests for COVID-19:
+Previously reported numbers included: five cases that were identified as duplicates (3 cases in Bernalillo County, 1 case in McKinley County and 1 case in Valencia County); two cases that has since been determined to be an out-of-state residents ( 1 case in Doña Ana County, and 1 case in McKinley County); one case previously consider to be out-of-state has been identified as a San Juan County resident; one case has been added to the Torrance County Detention Facility – these have now been corrected.
+Including the above newly reported cases, New Mexico has now had a total of 6,795 positive tests for COVID-19:

 Catron County: 2